US, Europe, NATO close ranks to counter 'aggressive' China - WTMJ

 On Monday, the U.S., EU, Britain and Canada imposed asset freezes and travel bans on a group of officials in Xinjiang.
 China retaliated by slapping sanctions on 10 Europeans, including lawmakers and academics, and four institutions.
 Beijing said they had damaged China’s interests and “maliciously spread lies and disinformation.”

-Initially, China denied the existence of camps for detaining Uyghur Muslims in Xinjiang but has since described them as centers to provide job training and to reeducate those exposed to radical jihadi thinking.
-Officials deny all charges of human rights abuses there.
+Initially, China denied the existence of camps detaining Uyghur Muslims in Xinjiang but has since described them as centers to provide job training and to re-educate those exposed to extremists.
+Chinese officials deny all charges of human rights abuses there.

+Blinken said in a speech at NATO that Beijing’s retaliatory sanctions “make it all the more important that we stand firm and stand together, or risk sending the message that bullying works.”

+But views on the way that business and trade should play out differ across the Atlantic.

+But Blinken said “the United States won’t force our allies into an ‘us-or-them’ choice with China.”
+He warned of Beijing’s threatening behavior, but said “that doesn’t mean countries can’t work with China where possible, for example on challenges like climate change and health security.”

+In terms of China’s military aggressiveness, Blinken noted its “efforts to threaten freedom of navigation, to militarize the South China Sea, to target countries throughout the Indo-Pacific with increasingly sophisticated military capabilities.
+Beijing’s military ambitions are growing by the year.”

 NATO Secretary-General Jens Stoltenberg said the military alliance does not “regard China as an adversary, but of course the rise of China has direct consequences for our security.”
-He noted the size of China’s economy and its heavy investment in military equipment, including nuclear-capable missiles.
+He noted that China is investing heavily in military equipment, including nuclear-capable missiles.

 “More importantly, China is a country that doesn’t share our values.
 We see that in the way they deal with democratic protests in Hong Kong, how they suppress minorities in their own country, the Uyghurs, and also how they actually try to undermine the international rules-based order,” Stoltenberg said.